 Famous (?) athletes I crossed paths with ...

-I played slow-pitch softball for many years, starting in Queens NY and later in Virginia, New Jersey, and Toronto.
+I played slow-pitch softball for many years, starting in Queens NY and later in Virginia, New Jersey, Toronto, and Florida.

 Nearly all of my Queens games were on hard fields, not dirt, which didn't prevent us from sliding anyway.
 Many of the